blackranger07/greenbone-scanner-installer/README.md

 ***The script must be ran as the root/sudo user or it will not run.***

-Make the script gsascanner.bash executable:
+Make the script gsa-install-suite.bash executable:

-1.) chmod 755 gsascanner.bash
+1.) chmod 755 gsa-install-suite.bash

 2.)
 To Start the installer: sudo ./gsascanner.bash

+3.)
+Wait for the script to complete.
+All other files will be dealt with appropriately during the install.

 **How to Greenbone?**